 Interval arithmetic was the solution to the numerical problems that arose in the course of the proof of Kepler's conjecture.
-Ferguson summed it up: "[F]loating point arithmetic alone only provides an approximation to the correct value of a computation . . . , [it] cannot constitute a proof."
-But "floating-point interval arithmetic . . . is correct."
+Ferguson summed it up: "[F]loating point arithmetic alone only provides an approximation to the a/c, b/d would be too narrow an interval.

-11 Assuming that a, b, c, and d are positive.
+&lt;sup>11 Assuming that a, b, c, and d are positive.